PauMB85/PauMB85.github.io/_drafts/aws-lambda-what-is.md

 ---
 layout: post
 title: AWS Lambda.
 Go to serveless
-date: 2017-12-13 23:44:00 +0200
+date: 2018-02-27 23:44:00 +0200
 description: # description (optional)
 img: aws-lambda/lambdaAWS.jpg # Add image post (optional)
-tags: [cloud,aws lambda, serveless]
+tags: [cloud, aws lambda, serveless]
 ---

 Hi everyone!!

-In this post, I talk about __AWS Lambda__, where AWS wants to convert a core of API Serveless.
+In this post, I talk about __[AWS Lambda](https://aws.amazon.com/es/lambda/)__, where AWS wants to convert a core of API Serveless.
 I'm going to write a serie of post of this topic,
 1. The firts post I will talk about what is it.
 2. In the second post I show you how to delevop my firts AWS Lambda and how to deploy it.